-File Systems is one of the enigma in the IT World and it’s a good topic to discuss on our blog.
+Is one of the enigma in the IT World and it’s a good topic to discuss on our blog.
 Also not a common topic being discuss by all IT Groups and you’ll understand the reason behind after reading this article.
-Another thing to take note they are some IT folks out there who become billionaire by re-engineering the basic structure of the File systems and you’ve wouldn’t believe the numbers is still counting as of today for the future IT Billionaire because of File Systems.
+Another thing to take note they are some IT folks out there who become billionaire by re-engineering the basic structure of the File Systems and you’ve wouldn’t believe the numbers is still counting as of today for the future IT Billionaire because of File Systems.

 We won’t go deeper for the explanation of each File Systems as they are lots of extensive references out there in the web for you to read more.
 Our objective is to give you some FACTS and simple understanding of File Systems and open your minds for opportunity to develop more and innovate the current File systems as of today.